-Powell is a multi-disciplinary artist/writer/director and founder of TimeWave, a transatlantic collective that explores the intersection of media and technology.
+Powell is an XR developer, 3D artist, writer/director and founder of TimeWave, a transatlantic collective that explores the intersection of media and technology.
 See: timewavefestival.com.

 TimeWave 2014-2017 conducted multiple seasons of XR Lab (formerly Virtual Reality Lab), the Virtual Reality (VR) Hackathon and the Transmedia Lab.
 XR Lab was hosted by the NYU Game Center and ITP/NYU and sponsored (at various times) by TIME Inc., Hearst Technologies and Samsung.
 Oculus contributed Rifts to the lab.

 Powell was the Producing Artistic Director of TimeWave, an international theatre/tech festival gathering 75 artists and streaming in new work from London, New York, Los Angeles, Singapore, Madrid and Montreal.
 The festival was hosted by Innovation Warehouse, a leading British accelerator located in Shoreditch, London.
 Sponsors included: Walt Disney Imagineering, Hathersage Capital Management, Arts Council England, Telestream and Vidyo.

 Hosted by Google Campus London, Velocity Lab linked multiple cities (i.e., London, New York, Los Angeles, Berlin, Singapore) to broadcast rehearsed readings of new plays, teleplays and screenplays.